Chapter 19: The Tragedy at Ong Thanh 062025

 tell the world about these shared family secrets, little knowing that he

-would be giving a major clue for one of the big whys behind what
+would be giving a significant clue for one of the big whys behind what

 commanders Lt.
 Clark Welch and Captain Jim Kasik march their D and B